 Pinellas County is almost entirely built-out.
 Most future development will occur as redevelopment, adaptive reuse, and/or retrofits.
-In recognizing these facts and conditions, this manual was created to promote an advanced stormwater management approach that is integrated with a revised land development code that incorporates a variety of green infrastructure or low impact development options to address stormwater quantity/quality standards as redevelopment occurs.
+In recognizing these facts and conditions, this manual was created to promote an advanced stormwater management approach which incorporates a variety of green infrastructure, or low impact development, options to address stormwater quantity/quality standards as redevelopment occurs with consideration of the conditions now and in the future.

-This manual was created by a diverse stakeholder group that included the development community and regulatory agencies to provide a comprehensive and systematic approach to project stormwater design.
+This manual was created by a diverse stakeholder group that included the development community and regulatory agencies to provide a comprehensive and systematic approach to stormwater design.
 Stormwater management, including water quantity and quality, should be approached in a holistic manner considering the setting, natural hydrology, existing conditions, project type, and community character.
-Stormwater management needs to be focused and integrated into the projects' core design using a variety of methods for addressing stormwater in a redeveloping community.
+Stormwater management needs to be focused and integrated into the project's core design using a variety of methods for addressing stormwater in a redeveloping community.

-This manual shall be used in conjunction with the Pinellas County Comprehensive Plan and Land Development Code.
-The standards, herein, align with the State of Florida Environmental Resource Permit (ERP) and the administrative standards established by the Southwest Florida Water Management District (SWFWMD).
-The County, through its codes and policies, will allow design flexibility while establishing quantity/quality goals to ensure a sustainable future.
+This manual will be used in conjunction with the Pinellas County Comprehensive Plan and Land Development Code.
+The standards, herein, have their basis in the State of Florida Environmental Resource Permit (ERP) and the administrative standards established by the Southwest Florida Water Management District (SWFWMD).
+In addition to compliance with state standards, the County has the added responsibility of operating and maintaining its stormwater management system, to provide flood protection to its citizens, and a responsibility to protect receiving water bodies from pollution and degradation for the enjoyment of all County residents.
+The County, through its codes and policies, may allow design flexibility while establishing quantity/quality goals to ensure a sustainable future.